Physical Therapy & Rehabilitation

 Jump ahead on this page

-The sports performance experts, therapists and athletic trainers at Indiana University Health Bloomington Hospital Physical Therapy & Rehabilitation offer a variety of programs and services to help athletes or individuals achieve performance or wellness goals.
+The sports performance experts, therapists and athletic trainers at Indiana University Health Bloomington Rehabilitation and Sports Medicine Center (RSMC) offer a variety of programs and services to help athletes or individuals achieve performance or wellness goals.

 Our programs include:

 - Athletic training.
-Our athletic trainers work with area high schools, middle schools and youth sports organizations to help athletes continue in their sport in a safe and healthy manner.
+Our athletic trainers work with area schools and youth sports organizations to help athletes continue in their sport in a safe and healthy manner.

-- Athletic enhancement.
+- Excel™ athletic enhancement.
 The athletic enhancement program is a training program for male and female athletes who want to improve performance and minimize the risk of injury.

 - Body in Balance™.
 Body in Balance is an athletic movement screen that assesses common movement patterns used in sport and activity.